 The barbarians responded with a bone-quaking cry, slicing apart hellspawn with renewed fervor.
 Kora allowed herself a grim smile.
 They’d done their best to thwart Dissona, but it hadn’t been enough.
 Maybe they’d find each other after existence rebooted.
 Maybe they’d—

-A ray of light cut the heavens, filling Kora’s eyes with reflected brilliance.
+A ray of light cut across the heavens, filling Kora’s eyes with reflected brilliance.
 Her smile went from grim to joyous.

 Give her hell, Peter.